webgptorg/promptbook/packages/execute-javascript/README.md

 # ![Promptbook logo - cube with letters P and B](./other/design/logo-h1.png) Promptbook

-Library to supercharge your use of large language models
+Supercharge your use of large language models